rluks/embed-twine/readme.txt

 Embed Twine makes it easy to insert Twine 2 stories into WordPress pages and posts.

-1. Export your Twine 2 story into .html file.
+1. Export story from Twine
-1. Upload it via plugin interface.
+1. Upload it
-1. Insert shortcode into the page or post.
+1. Copy shortcode
-1. Enjoy your embedded story.
+1. Paste shortcode on a page

 Furthermore, it provides autoscroll functionality making it easy for users to navigate through your stories.